rootslab/bolgia/Readme.md

 /*
  * A methods that returns a toString() representation of an object.
  *
- * NOTE: It differs from Object.toString() because for default, it
+ * NOTE: It differs from Object.toString(), because for default, it
  * returns:
  *
  * - "[object Null]" for NaN